Dublin, Ireland

 Trinity College Dublin

 Dublin is famed for its Georgian squares.
-Merrion Square is the best preserved, but look out for Fitzwilliam Square, Parnell Square, and Mountjoy Square.
-Try the Saturday tour of Government Buildings, which includes a tour of the taoiseach's (prime minister's) office and cabinet rooms.
+Merrion Square is the best preserved, but look for Fitzwilliam Square, Parnell Square, and Mountjoy Square.
+Try the Saturday tour of Government Buildings that includes a tour of the taoiseach's (prime minister's) office and cabinet rooms.
 The tour is free and on the hour.
-A ticket is required, which can be booked on the day in the nearby National Gallery.
+A ticket is required and can be booked on the day in the nearby National Gallery.
 George Bernard Shaw's house is well worth it for a look into the past, circa 1900.
 The Victorian Kilmainham Gaol has an informative tour on the 1916 Rebellion.
 The rebels were all executed there, including Patrick Pearse, James Connolly, and Sean Heuston (now commemorated by the three main Dublin train stations).
 The prison scenes with Noel Coward in The Italian Job were filmed there.
 The GPO or General Post Office is the spiritual centre of the Rebellion and worth seeing for the Fifties interior and 1916 art work.
-The Spire outside reflects the once and future proud Celtic confidence.
+The Spire outside reflects a once and future proud Celtic confidence.

 Fitzwilliam Square